kotalilyy/unashamed/README.md

 ## Description

-An inspirational blog created to inspire people who are struggling with mental illness to seek help.
+An inspirational blog created to assure people who are struggling with mental illness to not be ashamed to ask for help.
 It provides a collection of resources for people seeking to improve their Mental Health.

 ## Table of Contents